• twitter-icon

 GST impact on insurance industry

-Adjoined to every insurance policy there are additional costs (like mortality cost) one needs to pay while availing for the insurance.
+Adjoined to every insurance policy there are additional costs (like mortality cost) one needs to pay while availing of the insurance.
 Apart from the additional insurance cost comes the Goods and Service Tax (GST) which is to be paid by the buyer.
 However, this piece of information is not primarily revealed in advertisements.
 Such costs are additionally beared by the purchaser of the insurance policy other than the actual cost impact of GST on the insurance sector.

-Latest Update in Insurance Sector
+Latest Update in the Insurance Sector

-• 19th December 2022: The purpose of the circular is to clarify that No Claim Bonuses are admissible deductions for the valuation of insurance services offered by insurance companies.
+• The purpose of the circular is to clarify that No Claim Bonuses are admissible deductions for the valuation of insurance services offered by insurance companies.
 Read More

-• 18th August 2022: IRDAI (Insurance Regulatory and Development Authority) has published a circular regarding GST tax is applicable to Insurance intermediary services supplied through IRDAI.
+• IRDAI (Insurance Regulatory and Development Authority) has published a circular regarding GST tax is applicable to Insurance intermediary services supplied through IRDAI.
 Read more

 Non-Life Insurance Agents Voiced for Removal of 18% GST

 The insurance sector plays a crucial role in the development of any economy and is also a source of employment and Gross Domestic Product in any economy. in any economy.
-The Confederation of General Insurance Agents’ Associations of India, an umbrella body of non-life insurance agents, on May 25 urged the government to withdraw the 18% GST on individual health insurance policies so that more people are encouraged to avail buy more health insurance that is also considered a measure of social security.
+The Confederation of General Insurance Agents’ Associations of India, an umbrella body of non-life insurance agents, on May 25 urged the government to withdraw the 18% GST on individual health insurance policies so that more people are encouraged to buy more health insurance that is also considered a measure of social security.

 The above-mentioned confederation presented a memorandum to: